Jambi (city): History

+Following the Japanese occupation of 1942 to 1945 during World War II, Jambi became part of the proclaimed independent Republic of Indonesia on 17 August 1945.
 Jambi City was denoted as the administrative capital of the Jambi Autonomic Area by the Governor of Sumatra on 17 May 1946.
 In 1956, Jambi city was given its city status, and eventually became the capital of Jambi Province on 6 January 1957.

 Geography

 The total land area of Jambi city is 169.887 km².
 Jambi city is located in the southwestern portion of the Sumatran Basin, a low-lying area in Eastern Sumatra with an altitude of 0 to 60m above sea level.
 A segment of the Batang Hari River, the longest river in Sumatra at 1700 km, flows through Jambi City.